LanceFontanilla/fs-journal/notes/08-async.md

     }

-3. use AxiosService by creating an Axios instance in CarsService. const sandboxApi = axios.create{(
+3. use AxiosService by creating an Axios instance in CarsService. const sandboxApi = axios.create({
-        baseURL: "https://sandbox.codeworksacademy.com"   //this is our base url we then append the API's to this URL
+        baseURL: "https://sandbox.codeworksacademy.com",   //this is our base url we then append the API's to this URL
-        timeout: 8000  // if this takes longer than 8 seconds throw and error
+        timeout: 8000  // if this takes longer than 8 seconds throw an error

     )}